SudVig/SudVig/README.md

 <h1>Hi 👋, I'm Sudalai Vignesh</h1>
 <p>

-Hi there! 👋 I'm Sudalai Vignesh, a passionate Web Developer 🌐 and Flutter Developer 📱.
+Hi there! 👋 I'm a passionate Web Developer 🌐 and Flutter Developer 📱.
 I enjoy crafting beautiful and functional web and mobile applications.
 With a strong foundation in both frontend and backend technologies, I aim to deliver seamless user experiences and efficient solutions</p>
 <hr>

 <h3>Languages</h3>